2022–23 UEFA Nations League A: Nations League Finals

 The four nations from Group A4 (Belgium, the Netherlands, Poland and Wales) bid to host the Nations League Finals.
 As the nation that qualified for the finals, the Netherlands was granted hosting rights.
 The semi-final pairings were determined by means of an open draw on 25 January 2023, 11:00 CET, at the UEFA headquarters in Nyon, Switzerland.
-For scheduling purposes, the host team is allocated to semi-final 1 as the administrative home team.
+For scheduling purposes, the host team was allocated to semi-final 1 as the administrative home team.

+Times are CEST (UTC+2), as listed by UEFA.